186th Airlift Squadron: Montana Air National Guard

 On 1 July 1955, the 186th was authorized to expand to a group level, and the 120th Fighter Group (Air Defense) was established by the National Guard Bureau.
 The 186th FIS becoming the group's flying squadron.
 Other squadrons assigned into the group were the 120th Headquarters, 120th Material Squadron (Maintenance), 120th Combat Support Squadron, and the 120th USAF Dispensary.
 Also in 1955, the F-86A day interceptors were replaced by the F-94A Starfire all-weather interceptor.

 In 1958, the 120th implemented the ADC Runway Alert Program, in which interceptors of the 186th FIS were committed to a five-minute runway alert, a task that would last for 38 years.
 The arrival of the F-102 Delta Dagger in 1966 ushered in the supersonic age.
+18 F-102s were made combat-ready by October 1967, replacing F-89s.
 In 1968 Air Defense Command was re-designated as Aerospace Defense Command (ADCOM).
 In 1972, the unit was redesignated the 120th Fighter-Interceptor Group and assigned the F-106 Delta Dart, the first Air National Guard unit to receive this aircraft.
 With the F-106, the squadron competed in and won its first William Tell, a live-fire missile competition held at Tyndall AFB, Florida.
 Performed air defense duties along the northern tier of the United States until 1978 when ADCOM was merged into Tactical Air Command.
 Continued air defense mission for ADTAC component of TAC with the F-106s, transferring to First Air Force when ADTAC was replaced in 1985.

 The 186th FS converted from the F-106A to the F-16A/B Fighting Falcon in mid-1987.
 The conversion happened earlier than was scheduled and the 186th FIS was to be the last squadron to lose its F-106s.
 The first aircraft were older block 5 and 10 models with some block 15 airframes also being delivered to the squadron.
 Main task for the unit was air defense, as with many ANG units who were equipped with the F-16.
 In 1991 the F-16s were brought up to the Air Defense Fighter (ADF) variant.